KQM-git/TCL/docs/theorycrafting.md

 **Amplified\(Amped\)** = A category for reactions, which Melt and Vaporize fall into.
 Amped reactions multiply the trigger by a specific multiplier, for more details go to General Reaction Mechanics .

-**Aura** = If a targetable entity is currently not affected by any Element, the next elemental source will apply an aura.
+**Aura** = If a targetable entity is currently not affected by any Element, the next Elemental source will apply an aura.

-**Aura Tax** = The aura tax reduces the gauge application from elemental sources by a multiplier of 0.8.
+**Aura Tax** = The aura tax reduces the gauge application from Elemental sources by a multiplier of 0.8.

 **Coexisting/Underlying Aura** = In certain situations (e.g. Electro-Charged) multiple auras of different elements may exist on the same entity.

-**Elemental Decay** = An aura will persist a certain duration depending on the type of elemental source.
+**Elemental Decay** = An aura will persist a certain duration depending on the type of Elemental source.
 Think of the duration as a gauge that can decay or be reduced in 2 ways:

 * Via time \(A, B, C\)
   * The gauge will decay over time.
 Each letter represents a different decay rate, which can be referenced in Notation.
-Once the gauge empties, the elemental aura disappears.
+Once the gauge empties, the Elemental aura disappears.
 * Via reactions \(GU\)
-  * When you apply an elemental trigger to an existing elemental aura, a certain amount of the gauge is consumed.
+  * When you apply an Elemental trigger to an existing Elemental aura, a certain amount of the gauge is consumed.
 If an amount remains, then the aura will persist after the reaction.
 If the gauge is fully consumed, the aura disappears.

-**Elemental Gauge / Gauge Units \(GU\)** = The strength of an elemental source, which dictates how much of the aura is consumed when a reaction occurs.
+**Elemental Gauge / Gauge Units \(GU\)** = The strength of an Elemental source, which dictates how much of the aura is consumed when a reaction occurs.

 * See [Gauge Unit Database](https://docs.google.com/spreadsheets/d/1uiJje5yqv7v2UKrWoBAgBMrHrrNemtkooo8JqAGJpP8/edit?usp=sharing) to see each source’s U value

 **Elemental Source** = An Element-imbued attack or Skill that will apply an Element on the enemy.
-All elemental sources should have the decay and GU appended.
+All Elemental sources should have the decay and GU appended.

-**Internal Cooldown \(ICD\)** = A hidden timer that occurs when an elemental source applies an aura or trigger to an enemy.
+**Internal Cooldown \(ICD\)** = A hidden timer that occurs when an Elemental source applies an aura or trigger to an enemy.
 For more details, see our page on [ICDs](combat-mechanics/internal-cooldown).

-* During this ICD, repeated use of that specific elemental source WILL do elemental damage, but WILL NOT apply an aura/trigger
+* During this ICD, repeated use of that specific Elemental source WILL do Elemental damage, but WILL NOT apply an aura/trigger

 **Reverse \[Melt/Vaporize\]** = A Vaporize or Melt reaction where the trigger gets a 1.5x modifier.